LuminescentBulb/dishes-to-data/README.md

+# Dishes to Data
+By Darren Dong & Taemin Kim
 # Introduction
 In this project we examine over 80,000 recipes and ratings posted on the website [food.com](https://food.com) since 2008.
 In particular, the recipes dataset contains most importantly the name, ingredients, nutritional values, description and the steps, which we will use to answer